-Updated January 2026.
-Tested with Next.js 16, Google Search Console (January 2026).
+Updated May 2026.
+Tested with Next.js 16, Google Search Console, and live AI Overview SERPs (May 2026).

 Why Developers Should Care About SEO

 SEO remains one of the highest-ROI marketing channels for indie developers and SaaS founders.
 Unlike paid ads that stop working when you stop paying, organic content compounds over time.
+A single well-targeted technical tutorial can keep delivering qualified signups years after you wrote it.

-This creates two parallel challenges:
+This creates two parallel challenges for developers:

 Technical SEO Fundamentals